Sun Communities (NYSE:SUI) Updates Q3 2022 Earnings Guidance

-Sun Communities (NYSE:SUI – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
+Sun Communities (NYSE:SUI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $2.52-$2.57 for the period.
 The company issued revenue guidance of -.
 Sun Communities also updated its FY 2022 guidance to $7.17-$7.27 EPS.

 Sun Communities Dividend Announcement

-In related news, Director Clunet R. Lewis sold 4,400 shares of Sun Communities stock in a transaction on Wednesday, June 15th.
-The shares were sold at an average price of $153.39, for a total value of $674,916.00.
-Following the transaction, the director now owns 26,400 shares in the company, valued at approximately $4,049,496.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other Sun Communities news, Director Clunet R. Lewis sold 4,400 shares of the firm’s stock in a transaction on Wednesday, June 15th.
-The shares were sold at an average price of $153.39, for a total value of $674,916.00.
-Following the sale, the director now directly owns 26,400 shares in the company, valued at approximately $4,049,496.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, COO John Bandini Mclaren sold 11,500 shares of Sun Communities stock in a transaction dated Thursday, April 28th.
-The shares were sold at an average price of $180.27, for a total transaction of $2,073,105.00.
-Following the sale, the chief operating officer now owns 148,691 shares in the company, valued at $26,804,526.57.
-The disclosure for this sale can be found here.
-2.25% of the stock is owned by insiders.
+In other Sun Communities news, Director Clunet R. Lewis sold 4,400 shares of the company’s stock in a transaction dated Wednesday, June 15th.
+The stock was sold at an average price of $153.39, for a total value of $674,916.00.
+Following the completion of the transaction, the director now owns 26,400 shares of the company’s stock, valued at approximately $4,049,496.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Insiders own 2.25% of the company’s stock.

 Institutional Investors Weigh In On Sun Communities

-Institutional investors and hedge funds have recently modified their holdings of the business.
-First Manhattan Co. acquired a new position in Sun Communities during the first quarter valued at approximately $131,000.
-Raymond James Trust N.A. boosted its holdings in shares of Sun Communities by 21.1% in the first quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+First Manhattan Co. acquired a new stake in shares of Sun Communities in the first quarter valued at about $131,000.
+Raymond James Trust N.A. increased its stake in shares of Sun Communities by 21.1% in the first quarter.
 Raymond James Trust N.A. now owns 1,190 shares of the real estate investment trust’s stock valued at $208,000 after buying an additional 207 shares during the period.
-XTX Topco Ltd acquired a new position in shares of Sun Communities in the first quarter valued at approximately $215,000.
-Bridgefront Capital LLC acquired a new position in Sun Communities during the first quarter worth $224,000.
-Finally, Atria Wealth Solutions Inc. acquired a new position in Sun Communities during the first quarter worth $225,000.
+XTX Topco Ltd acquired a new stake in shares of Sun Communities in the first quarter valued at about $215,000.
+Bridgefront Capital LLC acquired a new stake in shares of Sun Communities in the first quarter valued at about $224,000.
+Finally, Atria Wealth Solutions Inc. acquired a new stake in shares of Sun Communities in the first quarter valued at about $225,000.

 Sun Communities Company Profile